-- ► The RWA's drinking water quality and its stringent monitoring program met or were better than all state and federal regulatory standards in 2020. - ▶ Our professionals conduct many routine tests beyond those reported here to monitor and optimize water quality.
-Additional testing focused on building a better understanding of our water quality from source to tap. - ➤ Our water treatment systems employ multiple barriers to protect our water from disease-causing microorganisms and other contaminants. - ► All of our treatment plant operators maintain a Class IV Water Treatment Operator Certification, the highest standard in the state. - ➤ We continuously take steps to deliver even higherquality drinking water to your tap through technology and innovation. - ▶ In 2020, we devoted approximately \$28 million to building and maintaining the region's water system. - ➤ As part of our land management and source-protection programs, in 2019-2020 we invested about \$97,000 to acquire over 21 acres of land in our region.
+- Our professionals conduct many routine tests beyond those reported here to monitor and optimize water quality.
+Additional testing focused on building a better understanding of our water quality from source to tap. - Our water treatment systems employ multiple barriers to protect our water from disease-causing microorganisms and other contaminants. - ➤ All of our treatment plant operators maintain a Class IV Water Treatment Operator Certification, the highest standard in the state. - ➤ We continuously take steps to deliver even higherquality drinking water to your tap through technology and innovation. - ▶ In 2021, we devoted more than \$20 million to building and supporting our water system infrastructure.